Cellulitis is a common skin infection caused by bacteria.

 Staphylococcus and streptococcus bacteria are the most common causes of cellulitis.

 Normal skin has many types of bacteria living on it.
 When there is a break in the skin, these bacteria can cause a skin infection.
-Skin in the infected area will become red, hot, irritated, and painful.
+Skin in the infected area will become red, hot, irritated, swollen, and painful.

 Risk factors for cellulitis include: